Gallouche/MLOps-Project/report.md

 However, we also noticed some disadvantages:
 - Complexity: setting up the pipeline can be complex.
 It is necessary to understand how AirFlow works, how to create a pipeline and how to configure the different tasks.
 This can take time and requires technical skills.
 - Learning curve: using AirFlow requires knowledge of AirFlow and Directed Acyclic Graphs (DAGs).
 It is necessary to understand how to create a DAG, how to define tasks and dependencies between them.
 This can be difficult for people who are not familiar with these concepts.
-- Not useful for small projects: using such a pipeline can be oversized and complicated to set up for a small project.
+- Not useful for small projects: using such a pipeline can be oversize and complicated to set up for a small project.
 It would take more time to configure the pipeline than to complete the project manually.

 There is therefore a trade-off between automating the process and the complexity of setting up the pipeline.
 However, for a large-scale project, using a pipeline is a wise choice to save time and avoid human errors.

 ## Difficulties encountered

-- organisation à 5
+Among the difficulties encountered, we can mention the distribution of tasks among the 5 members of the group.
+Many tasks required coordination between the members to avoid conflicts between the different parts of the project.
+In addition, understanding how AirFlow works was difficult.
+The learning curve is quite long and it took time to understand how to implement the different tasks.
+Many elements are not intuitive and it takes time to understand how to configure them correctly.

--
+There were also several problems with the Airflow documentation.
+Many points are difficult to find and when they are found, the examples provided are not always clear.
+For example, to do branching in a DAG, the example provided is very basic and does not allow to understand how to do more complex branching.
+It was necessary to browse the documentation for a long time to understand that the default value of a parameter had to be changed for the DAG to work correctly.
+A similar problem was encountered with the management of permissions for the different services used.
+It is done in an unusual and unintuitive way in AirFlow, and the documentation is also unclear on this point.
+As a result, we took time to configure the permissions correctly.

 ## Conclusion